 Servings 48 fl. oz.

-Test Results: If you’re making coffee for a crowd, this percolator from GSI Outdoors is the quickest and easiest way to brew six cups.
-You simply put course grounds inside the chamber (GSI recommends 2 tablespoons for every 6 cups of water, but our testers thought it warranted a bit more), place it inside the water-filled kettle, then let it percolate over a stove for four to eight minutes.
-Coffee snobs likely won’t be wowed by the taste, but “it’s a quantity-over-quality kind of device that’s nice to have on hand,” says one tester.
-This percolator scored high marks for durability, thanks to 18/8 stainless steel that’s rustproof and abrasion-resistant.
-The steel also maintained even heating while on a gas burner, and the silicone grip helps protect your hands when you’re ready to pour.
+If you're making coffee for a crowd, this percolator from GSI Outdoors is the quickest and easiest way to brew six cups.
+You simply put coarse grounds inside the chamber (GSI recommends 2 tablespoons for every 6 cups of water, but our testers thought it tasted better when made a bit stronger), place it inside the water-filled kettle, then let it percolate over a stove for four to eight minutes.
+Coffee snobs likely won't be wowed by the taste, but "it's a quantity-over-quality kind of device that's nice to have on hand," says one tester.
+This percolator scored high marks for durability, thanks to 18/8 stainless steel that's rustproof and abrasion-resistant.
+The steel also maintained even heating while on a gas burner, and the silicone grip helps protect your hands when you're ready to pour.
 Buy here.

 Buying Advice